 Best cheap document scanner: Brother DS-640 Compact Mobile Document Scanner

 This compact mobile Brother scanner is great for paper documents, IDs, business cards, and receipts.
 Sixteen pages per minute isn’t exactly a blazing speed but it won’t hamstring you unless you’ve got a lot of work to do.
 The included software suite helps optimize images and clarify text.
 You’ll also be able to send your work straight to the cloud, while a USB cord keeps it charged.

 Q: What should I look for when buying a document scanner?

 What you should look for when buying a document scanner depends on what you’ll be doing with it.
 If you’re tackling photos, you’ll want to look for the highest definition (6400 DPI) available and a scanner that can take on a variety of image sizes.
-If you’re doing a moderate amount of document scanning, you should prioritize a scanner that can identify and organize files.
+If you’re doing a moderate amount of document scanning, you should prioritize a scanner that can identify and organize documents.
 If you’re doing office-level scanning you’ll want an automatic feeder, the ability to scan a wide array of documents and photos, and blazing fast scan speeds.
 The fastest scanners can do hundreds of pages a minute but they carry a higher price tag.

 Q: How do I choose a scanner?